-Shane McMahon’s ‘Big Stunt’ Revealed For Match With AJ Styles at Wrestlemania 33
+Shane McMahon’s ‘Big Stunt’ Revealed For Match With AJ Styles at WrestleMania 33

 Last week on SmackDown Live, Shane McMahon brawled with AJ Styles, beat him onto the announce table, and delivered a flying elbow from the top turnbuckle in a big spot the WWE Universe always loves to see.
 It is always an impressive spot, but it set a precedent for the match that Shane and AJ are going to have on the grandest stage of them all.
 If that spot was their extended preview, what are they planning for their match?

-Construction is currently underway inside Orlando’s Camping World Stadium on WWE’s set and stages for Wrestlemania 33.
+Construction is currently underway inside Orlando’s Camping World Stadium on WWE’s set and stages for WrestleMania 33.
 They’re not finished yet, but you can see how things are being built right here.
 Based off the pictures and videos that have been taken thus far, WWE is building the set to appear as this huge roller coaster track, which has extremely tall pillars.
 The rumor right now is that Shane O’Mac will jump off them.

 Obviously, the stunt is very high risk, and there is some major concern that Shane McMahon could seriously injure himself during the spot based on the risk and his health.
 Shane is forty-seven years old, so his body may not be able to handle the physical toll.
 But, Shane McMahon is the king of jumping off of high things.

-AJ Styles vs. Shane McMahon will not be the best technical wrestling match at Wrestlemania 33, but Shane McMahon and The Phenomenal One are going to make it memorable.
+AJ Styles vs. Shane McMahon will not be the best technical wrestling match at WrestleMania 33, but Shane McMahon and The Phenomenal One are going to make it memorable.
 The WWE Universe didn’t want to see their match initially, but they could be saying something different after their match if over.
 Many people will forget their complaints after McMahon vs. Styles steals the show on the grandest stage of them all.

-The expectation is that Styles will be getting the win over Shane McMahon at Wrestlemania.
+The expectation is that Styles will be getting the win over Shane McMahon at WrestleMania.
 It was reported recently that WWE officials are planning for him to re-enter the WWE Title picture soon.
 It’s doubtful they would have Styles lose to Shane in any kind of match, but stranger things have happened in WWE.

 If Shane’s big stunt is as dangerous as it seems to be, there may not even be a winner.
 Their match may end right after the spot, which would bring the two men to a stalemate.
-Whatever happens at Wrestlemania 33 between AJ Styles and Shane McMahon, there is no question the WWE Universe will remember it forever.
+Whatever happens at WrestleMania 33 between AJ Styles and Shane McMahon, there is no question the WWE Universe will remember it forever.

 [Featured Image by WWE]